- The SESSION_HAS_VALID_POOL_ON_EXIT error can appear randomly when trying to log off from a Remote Desktop session.

 The error stops the remote desktop session to the remote desktop server from responding followed by an abrupt disconnect.

-According to Microsoft, the error occurs because of some objects that the Win32k.sys driver allocates from the session pool are not freed before the session ends.
+According to Microsoft, the error occurs because some objects that the Win32k.sys driver allocates from the session pool are not freed before the session ends.

 - Click on Start and select Settings.